 Who Receives an Eternity Ring?

 Most commonly, an eternity ring is worn by women, and is gifted to them from their significant other on a special anniversary.
-Of late, however, many men are embracing the eternity ring, including that of celebrities such as David Beckham, Cristiano Ronaldo, and Johnny Depp, who have all worn diamond eternity rings as a symbol of marriage or fashion.
+Of late, however, many men are embracing the eternity ring, including that of celebrities such as David Beckham, Cristiano Ronaldo, and Johnny Depp, who have all worn diamond rings as a symbol of marriage or fashion.
 Additionally, this ring is oftentimes gifted when celebrating the birth of a new child.
 In this way it is not a direct celebration of marriage itself, but the journey and growth together.

 Celebrities and Eternity Rings

 Did you know?
 When auctioned off in 1999, Marilyn Monroe's eternity ring was sold for $772,500 (fifteen times the initial price).
-Additionally, Elizabeth Taylor was given two eternity rings by her husband, Richard Burton (they married twice).
+Additionally, Elizabeth Taylor got two eternity rings by her husband, Richard Burton (they married twice).
 The pair of extravagant rings were later sold as part of The Collection of Elizabeth Taylor in 2011 for $1,022,500.
 Last but not least, you may or may not know that the popular fragrance from Calvin Klein entitled, Eternity, was actually inspired by the eternity ring.
 It became one of the designer's most successful perfumes.

 What is the Difference Between an Eternity Ring and an Engagement or Wedding Ring?

 Traditionally speaking, it is the fact that an eternity ring has diamonds or gems covering the entirety of the ring that makes it different to an engagement or wedding ring.
-This kind of full eternity ring is seen as the most luxurious in the jewellery world.
+This kind of full diamond ring is seen as the most luxurious in the jewellery world.
 Today, however, half eternity rings are rising in popularity.

 What is the Difference Between an Eternity Ring and a Promise Ring?

 While both an eternity ring and a promise ring both symbolise eternity, there are some noticeable differences between the two.
 An eternity ring is a piece of jewellery that the bride receives on a special occasion or as a gift to celebrate a relationship milestone.
 This ring oftentimes has a similar appearance to that of a wedding ring, and is a sign of romance and intimacy between two partners.
 A promise ring can be given to another as a promise of commitment and oftentimes, love, but can also be a gift given to someone in a non-romantic fashion.
 For example, it can be a symbol of friendship, dedication, or even hold important religious significance.
 This ring varies in design, depending on personal taste and preference.

 Different Metal Types for an Eternity Ring

 Another way in which to have your perfect ring is to choose your favourite metal.
 Three of the most popular choices are: Platinum This kind of metal is luxurious and the rarest metal on earth.
-By choosing platinum for your eternity ring, you'll have a beautiful piece of jewellery that shines with brilliance and sophistication.
+By choosing platinum for your ring, you'll have a beautiful piece of jewellery that shines with brilliance and sophistication.
 What's also great about platinum is that it's durable and dense, making it a great choice for everyday wear, and it is kind on sensitive skin.
 White Gold This is a more affordable type of metal and has been a big hit for jewellery-enthusiasts since the 1920's.
 To create white gold, yellow gold is alloyed with silver or palladium and rhodium-plated, which will then create a white gold appearance.
 This kind of metal looks effortlessly beautiful among colourful gemstones and diamonds.
 Yellow Gold Yellow gold is a more traditional option which creates a warm backdrop for diamonds.
 With an 18-carat yellow gold ring, you'll have a tarnish-resistant and durable piece of jewellery on a kind budget.

 Different Kinds of Eternity Ring Designs